Ass, gas or grass – no one rides for free. So said the once popular bumper sticker.

 But because CR wants to “nudge” Americans into electric cars, it opposes making them pay even a portion of what the rest of us pay.

 And then lies about it.
+There is no reason to keep yourself from going there.

 The magazine claims that EV fees being applied by states like Arkansas are “up to four times higher than the annual gasoline tax would be for the average new car in 2025.”